-Texas: Diabetes and complications resulting from the condition are in the top 5 most common causes of death in Texas.
+Texas: Cardiovascular disease accounts for more than 40% of deaths in Texas.
+In addition, many cardiovascular conditions and complications resulting from the chronic medical condition or comorbidities related to the condition are in the top 5 most common causes of death in Texas.
 Because of the prevalence of targeted C-SNP chronic conditions in our existing membership, we used both information from our experience working with our D-SNP members and general Texas Medicare information to have a baseline for our C-SNP plan.
 The condition specific information confirms the membership we currently have in our plan experience a high percentage of chronic conditions.
 The condition information will be provided later in the description.
 Below represents the demographics of the Texas specific membership using our experience as a comparison when available.